Performance Analysis of Indoor VLC Network with Secure Downlink NOMA for Body Blockage Model: Abstract

 \section{Abstract}

-In this work, we investigate the transmission sum rate as well as the secrecy sum rate of indoor visible light communication~(VLC) networks for mobile devices with the power domain non-orthogonal multiple access~(NOMA) transmission, where multiple legitimate users are equipped with photodiodes~(PDs).
-We introduce a body blockage model of the legitimate users as well as the eavesdropper to focus on the case where the communications from transmitting light-emitting diodes~(LEDs) to receiving devices are blocked by the bodies of receiving users.
-Furthermore, in order to improve the secrecy without any knowledge of the channel state information~(CSI) of the eavesdropper, a novel LED arrangement is introduced to reduce the overlapping area covered by LED units supporting different users.
-We also propose two LED operation strategies, called \emph{simple} and \emph{smart LED linking}, and evaluate their performance against the conventional \emph{broadcasting} in terms of transmission sum rate and secrecy sum rate.
-Through computer simulations, the superiority of our proposed strategies is demonstrated.
+In this work, we investigate the performance of indoor visible light communication~(VLC) networks based on power domain non-orthogonal multiple access~(NOMA) for mobile devices, where multiple legitimate users are equipped with photodiodes~(PDs).
+We propose a body blockage model for both the legitimate users and eavesdropper to address scenarios where the communication links from transmitting light-emitting diodes (LEDs) to receiving devices are blocked by the bodies of all parties.
+Furthermore, we propose a novel LED arrangement that improves secrecy without requiring knowledge of the channel state information (CSI) of the eavesdropper.
+This arrangement reduces the overlapping areas covered by different LED units supporting distinct users.
+We also suggest two LED transmission strategies, i.e., \emph{simple} and \emph{smart LED linking}, and compare their performance with the conventional \emph{broadcasting} in terms of transmission sum rate and secrecy sum rate.
+Through computer simulations, we demonstrate the superiority of our proposed strategies to the conventional approach.